Kyaa Kool Hain Hum: Plot

 Rahul is sincere and hardworking, while Karan Pandey is just the opposite.
 Both are best friends and cool wannabes.
 When they are evicted from their flat, they both enter their flat from the back of the apartment and live secretly.
 They try to find girlfriends and secretly enter a college reunion party from where they are thrown out after being caught.
 Karan tricks a girl into roaming with him by stealing a car but gets caught by the police and gets beaten up.
 He lies to Rahul that he had fun with the girl.
 While running from tailor Popat, Rahul is advised by a baba that his true love will have a mole on her chest.

 When the city is rocked with a series of rapes and killings, the police, along with psychiatrist/psychologist Dr. Screwvala, are in search of this dreaded serial killer.
 Due to some misunderstanding, Rahul becomes the prime suspect.
 Meanwhile, Karan gets beaten up by a violent lady inspector and again lies about the incident to Rahul.
-Things take a funny turn when the job of nabbing Rahul is entrusted to Urmila Matondkar.
+Things take a funny turn when the job of nabbing Rahul is entrusted to Urmila Martodkar.
 Urmila and Doctor again misinterpret Rahul's actions.
 Urmila is taken to a salon and kept gagged with tape on her mouth while the doctor instructs how she has to be disguised while she moans through the tape on her mouth.
 She meets Rahul in a complete makeover as a hot woman.
 Rahul falls in love with her and invites her to live in his flat secretly.
 She tries to seduce him in sexy clothes to reveal his true nature, and she loves him back, not remembering she is on a police force mission.
 By this time, Karan falls in love with D.K., i.e., his boss's ex Kiran, who is actually the brother of Rekha, a psychologist and Karan's ex-college mate.

 After a roller coaster ride of mistaken identities and comedy of errors, the film reaches its peak when Karan is about to wed Kiran at the temple, but he is not aware that she is a transvestite, but Rekha and D.K. reach on time, where D.K. takes Kiran away and Rekha reveals that it was she who used to call and write letters to him in the name of Kiran.
 Karan realises his true love and reunites with her.
 The police are on the verge of arresting Rahul as the rapist when the true rapist reveals himself and turns out to be Uma Shankar Tripathi and is arrested by police.
 Rahul and Urmila reunite, and the film ends.